A combinatorial approach to the structure of locally inverse semigroups: Introduction

 Recently, Reilly \cite{reilly} introduced the notion of a \emph{fundamental semigroup} associated with a bipartite graph $\Ga$.
 If the vertices of $\Ga$ are partitioned into the sets $V_1$ of left vertices and $V_2$ of right vertices, then let $P$ be the set of all walks from a left vertex to a right vertex.
 If $p_1,p_2\in P$, then define $p_1\cdot p_2=p_1ep_2\in P$ if $e$ is the edge connecting the right vertex of $p_1$ with the left vertex of $p_2$; otherwise, set $p_1\cdot p_2=0$.
 Reilly used the previous operation on $P\cup\{0\}$ to introduce the fundamental semigroup of the bipartite graph.
 These semigroups are 0-direct unions of idempotent generated completely 0-simple semigroups.
 Reilly applied this concept on the graphs introduced by Graham and Houghton, and showed that the fundamental semigroups obtained have a sort of universal property with respect to completely 0-simple semigroups.
 The reader should consult \cite{reilly} for more details.

-In this paper, the bipartite graphs we shall consider have a different provenience.
+In this paper, the bipartite graphs we shall consider have a different provenance.
 The vertices are no longer determined by the set of $\Rc$-classes and $\Lc$-classes.
 Instead, the left vertices of the graphs considered here correspond to the elements of an $\Lc$-class, while the right vertices correspond to the elements of an $\Rc$-class that intersects the previous $\Lc$-class.
-Thus, the graphs we shall use have more vertices in general.
-Also, we will not follow Reilly's approach trying to described the elements of the locally inverse semigroups as walks in a bipartite graph.
+Thus, our graphs shall have more vertices in general than the Graham and Houghton's graphs.
+Also, we will not follow Reilly's approach trying to describe the elements of the locally inverse semigroups as walks in a bipartite graph.
 Instead, the elements of the locally inverse semigroups will be described as concrete bipartite graphs with two distinguished vertices.
 We will not distinguish any particular walk between the two distinguished vertices.
 This approach will allow us to introduce operations on these bipartite graphs that capture the structure of the locally inverse semigroup.
 Finally, as mentioned already, our bipartite graphs will have two distinct types of edges: non-oriented edges and oriented edges, the latter with labels.
 The non-oriented edges will describe the inverses and the idempotents inside a $\Dc$-class, while the labeled oriented edges will gather information about the partial multiplication with the elements of a generating set inside a $\Dc$-class.

 In the next section, we recall some concepts and notations used in Semigroup Theory that will be useful to us.
 In Section 3, we introduce the concept of presentation for locally inverse semigroups.
 Before we continue with the study of these presentations, we introduce the graphs we shall need and study some of their properties.
 This will be done in Sections 4 and 5.
 More precisely, in Section 4, we introduce the birooted locally inverse word graphs and define the language recognized by them; and in Section 5, we study the `reduced' birooted locally inverse word graphs.